Otto II, Holy Roman Emperor: Venetian affairs

 The relationship between the Empire and the Republic of Venice was readdressed during Otto II's reign.
-In 966, The Doge of Venice Pietro IV married a relative of Otto I. The marriage brought the Empire and Venice into close relationship, with Otto I, in 967, granting a series of commercial agreements to Venice in general and to Pietro IV's family in particular.
+In 966, The Doge of Venice Pietro IV married Waldrada of Tuscany, a second cousin of Otto II.
+The marriage brought the Empire and Venice into close relationship, with Otto I, in 967, granting a series of commercial agreements to Venice in general and to Pietro IV's family in particular.
 These agreements strengthened Venice's tie to the Western Empire, which greatly angered the Byzantine Emperor John I Tzimisces as Venice controlled all sea trade between Western Europe and the Byzantine Levant in the East.